 The scenic towns of Huskisson and Vincentia are the launchpads for water lovers seeking adventure in the Jervis Bay Marine Park.
-Huskisson also has a rich boat-building history dating back to the mid 1800’s and is the home of the Jervis Bay Maritime Museum, which is a must-visit for those with an interest in the nation’s shipping history.
-Both towns are known for their vibrant restaurant and café scene, and posses an array of boutique shops to immerse oneself in.
+Huskisson also has a rich boat-building history dating back to the mid-1800’s and is the home of the Jervis Bay Maritime Museum, which is a must-visit for those with an interest in the nation’s shipping history.
+Both towns are known for their vibrant restaurant and café scene and possess an array of boutique shops to immerse oneself in.

 Huskissons white sand beaches, Jervis Bay

 From Plantation Point down to Hyams Beach you will find the better-known White Sands Walk.
 This easy-medium grade route travels over sands and some rocky track through the peaceful coastal shrubland of the surrounding National Park, taking you past the white sand beaches of Nelsons, Blenheim, Greenfield, and Chinamans which is just a little way from the track.
 The walk is marked by signage that identifies many of the local native species in the area, along with places to stop and rest, picnic and bathroom facilities.
 There are a couple of different options for visitors to either walk the full distance, through bush, or take a shorter alternate route, however is not suitable for wheelchairs, prams or for those with dogs.

 White Sands Walk, Jervis Bay